 COVERING THE SEVEN YEARS LEADING UP TO THE DESTRUCTION OF JERUSALEM AND HEROD'S TEMPLE IN 70 CE

-Cry For Jerusalem showcases the years leading up to 70 CE, the year the First Jewish Revolt against Rome reached its climax with the burning of Herod's Temple during the siege and destruction of Jerusalem.
-The details of this these events are rarely written about or discussed, in spite of the fact the eye witness and historian Flavius Josephus described these riveting and heart breaking events in detail.
-Cry for Jerusalem makes the stories behind these events accessible to the casual reader, in that it is a fictional yet fact-based dramatization of those seven years leading up to that fateful day.
-Author Ward Sanford brings the people and events to life in this vivid four-novel series capturing the intrigue, hopes, dreams, and drama on both sides of the conflict.
-If you are a historical fiction fan, biblical fiction fan, or just a fan of great plots and stories--these are books for you.
-Follow along as we map out this fascinating part of history in a set of novels you won't want to put down.
+Cry For Jerusalem is a series of historical fiction books covering the seven years leading up to the burning of Herod’s Temple and the Siege of Jerusalem in 70 CE.
+The details of these events are a little-known part of history yet documented in riveting and heartbreaking detail by eyewitness historian Flavius Josephus.
+Cry For Jerusalem gives a fresh view into these stories and showcases them in a new way with this fictional yet fact based dramatization.
+Author Ward Sanford brings the people and events to life in this vivid four-novel series that captures the intrigue, hopes, dreams, and drama on both sides of the Jewish Roman war.
+If you are a historical fiction fan, Christian fiction fan, or just a fan of great plots and stories- these are books for you!
+Follow along as we map out the fascinating time period of the first Jewish revolt and destruction of Jerusalem in a set of novels you won’t want to put down.

 WHAT PEOPLE SAY